mindymallory/BBOBAS/maunuscript.md

 There are three possible explanations for this.
 First, it is possible that there is in fact a clear and decreasing correlation between lags of the nearby and the deferreds, but it can only be observed on mili- or micro-second time stamps.
 Then, when aggregating to the nearest second, we observe contemporaneous correlation close to one, but zero correlation even at the shortest possible time lag (one second).

 Second, we explicitly assumed that price discovery happens in the nearby contract when we lagged the nearby contract instead of the deferred contract.
 If price discovery happens in the deferred contract, and takes time to fully to be incorporated into the nearby contract, then we would observe non-zero correlation between nearby quote revisions and lagged *deferred* quote revisions.
-When we did this, we observed a very similar result as is presented in figure 3 - zero correlation at 1 and 10 second time lags of the deferred contract; this means there is not evidence to support that price discovery happens in the deferred contracts.[^not] Information seems to be fully transmitted within one second to the first deferred contract.
+When we did this, we observed a very similar result as is presented in figure 3 - zero correlation at 1 and 10 second time lags of the deferred contract.[^not] This means that while intuition would indicate price discovery happens in the nearby and information is transmitted to the deferred contracts, we find no compelling evidence that this is the case.

 [^not]: This figure is not presented in the interest of brevity.